-Some student halls may be catered, meaning that they cost more but will provide meals for your son or daughter; again you need to think whether this represents good value for money and whether they would spend more on food if left to their own devices?
+Some student halls may be catered, meaning that they cost more but will provide meals for your son or daughter.
+Work out whether they would spend more on food if left to their own devices.

 Your son or daughter may also be able to cut the costs of student accommodation by volunteering as a warden, although this is not always open to undergraduate students.

 Saving in advance is a must for any potential student and their parents.
 Even if your son or daughter is heading off to university in just a few months, it is never too late to start putting money aside, especially as the first few months can be some of the most expensive.

 You can also encourage them to do the same by taking advantage of the better interest rates offered to under 18s.

 Compare the best instant access accounts to find an option that helps you and your child save for the cost of university life and lets you draw your money when you need to.